soumenkp2/SocioWelfare-Bhuk/README.md

 $ git clone https://github.com/soumenkp2/SocioWelfare-Bhuk.git
 ```

-Then, download either Android Studio ,
+Then, download Android Studio ,
-for more refer
 There you go, you can now open & edit the project.
 Enjoy!

 ## Built with